Tracardi/tracardi-api/docs/configuration/tracardi_configuration.md

 * `REDIS_HOST` - Default: redis://localhost:6379.
 This setting is used only when `SYNC_PROFILE_TRACKS` is equal to yes.
   This is the host URI of Redis instance that is required to synchronize profile tracks.
 Available only in commercial version of Tracardi.
-* `SOURCE_TTL` - Default: 60.
+* `SOURCE_CACHE_TTL` - Default: 60.
 Each resource read is cached for given seconds.
 That means that when you change any resource data, e.g. credentials it wil be available with max 60 seconds.
 * `CACHE_PROFILE` - Default: no. Profiles can be cached, but it is not recommended as this option is experimental.